Agha Ibrahim Akram

-He served in several key positions including as Pakistan's Permanent Military Representative to CENTO in Ankara, sixth Colonel Commandant of the Frontier Force Regiment, Deputy Martial Law Administrator of Zone F (NWFP) under President Yahya Khan and President Zulfikar Ali Bhutto, G.O.C of 7th Inf Division, Military Secretary GHQ, and Colonel Staff HQ 15th Division.
+He served in several key positions including as Pakistan's Permanent Military Representative to the Central Treaty Organization in Ankara, sixth Colonel Commandant of the Frontier Force Regiment, Deputy Martial Law Administrator of Zone F (Note: The North-West Frontier Province) under Presidents General Yahya Khan and Zulfikar Ali Bhutto, General Officer Commanding 7th Infantry Division, Military Secretary at GHQ, and Colonel Staff HQ 15th Division.

 Akram dedicated his books, The Muslim Conquest of Egypt and North Africa to his son Hassan, The Muslim Conquest of Spain to his son Masood, The Falcon of The Quraish: Abdur Rahman The Immigrant of Spain to his brother Mahmud, and The Rise of Cordoba to his late wife Loge.
 He was fluent in Urdu, English, Farsi, Arabic, and Spanish, learning the latter two for research.

 Throughout the 1980s, Akram was vocal about his opposition to nuclear weapons, suggesting that Pakistan and other developing countries should use their resources towards generating nuclear energy.
 He expected that by the end of the 20th century, only about 10 countries would have nuclear weapons.

 Early life

 Agha Ali Ibrahim Akram was born in Ludhiana on 22 September 1923, his father was an Indian Police Officer.
 Akram graduated from Government College, Lahore in 1942 and joined the British Indian Army.
-Akram's brother, Agha Masud Akram, was a Major General in the Pakistan Army.
+His brother, Agha Masud Akram, was a Major General in the Pakistan Army.